othierry/future/README.md

 }
 ```

-#### wrapped
+#### wrap

-`Future#wrap<A, B>(_: B.Type)` method takes an arbitrary `Type`.
+`Future#wrap<A>(_: A.Type)` method takes an arbitrary `Type`.
 This is useful when a future actually resolves a value with a concrete type but the caller of the future expect another type your value type can be downcasted to. **NOTE: You must make sure that the value can be casted to the given type.
 Your program will crash otherwise**

 ```swift
 let f1: Future<String> = ...